thanhzil06/ConfManager/README.md

 										-> <REFERENCE-VALUES> -> <ECUC-INSTANCE-REFERENCE-VALUE> -> <VALUE-IREF> -> <TARGET-REF>	: STLA
 	==> File ARXML của cả Bosch và STLA đều có <ECUC-CONTAINER-VALUE>.
 Tuy nhiên, nội dung trong đó sẽ khác nhau.

+-----------------------ECPT 12401-----------------------

+Based on the most recent update from our team accountable for customer requirements, a new scenario has emerged in the ECUC Partition use case.

+Instead of receiving a single file with the concept _merged from customer, RB will now receive multiple files.
+Here is a brief summary:

+1) From PVER CI
+        - file A: RTEConfGen_EcucPartition.arxml

+   	- file B: conf_ecucpartition_values.arxml

+3) Pre RTE received from STLA:

+   	- file A+: RTEConfGen_EcucPartition.arxml

+   	- file B+: conf_ecucpartition_values.arxml

+	- file D: another new file.arxml

+	delta = delta + additional info from new file.

+5) Final goal of Conf updater v_1.2.0

+- Identify the delta between (File A & File A+) + (File B & File B+)

+- port delta changes into file B   --> update the File B as B1 with the delta.